-On the top navigation bar (Figure 1), click PLAYBOOKS to display the Playbooks screen.
+On the top navigation bar (Figure 1), click Playbooks to display the Playbooks screen.
 If no Playbooks have been created, the Playbooks screen will look like the one in Figure 2.

 Creating a New Playbook

-- Make sure the Playbook radio button is selected.
+- Ensure that the Playbook radio button is selected.
 See Playbook Components for more information about creating and using Playbook Components.

 - Enter the Name of the new Playbook and an optional Description of the Playbook, and then click the SAVE button.

-NOTE: As stated in the Delete Playbook window, deleting a Playbook will delete return on investment (ROI) metrics related to that Playbook.
+NOTE: As stated in the Delete Playbook window, deleting a Playbook will delete ROI metrics related to that Playbook.
 See Playbooks: Return on Investment for more details on ROI metrics.

-- To export a Playbook or Component, click the Export icon in the Options column for the Playbook or Component in the Playbooks screen (Figure 2).
-The Export Playbook wizard will appear with the Encrypted tab selected (Figure 5).
+To export a Playbook or Component, select the Export option in Figure 6.
+The Export Playbook screen will be displayed with the Encrypted tab selected (Figure 9).

 NOTE: When exporting a Playbook, all Components called in the Playbook will be exported as well.
 The Playbook and all of the Components will be downloaded in a single .pbx file.

-- Review any displayed encrypted parameters, and then click the Next button.
-The Review tab will appear (Figure 6).
+Review any displayed encrypted parameters, and then click the Next button.
+The Review tab will be displayed (Figure 10).

-- Review the provided information, and then click the EXPORT button, and the Playbook will be downloaded to the user’s computer.
+Review the provided information, and then click the EXPORT button.
+The Playbook will be downloaded to the user’s computer.

-When a new Playbook is created or when the user clicks on an existing Playbook, the Playbook Designer will open in Design Mode, as designated by the red slider on the top right-hand side of the grid (Figure 8).
-Click on the Description text to expand and edit the Description.
-Click on the Playbook ROI text to collapse the Playbook ROI section.
-If the Auto display ROI slider is toggled to gray, the Playbook ROI section will be collapsed by default in all Playbooks that the user views.
-See Playbooks: Return on Investment for more details on the Playbooks ROI feature.
+When a new Playbook is created or when the user clicks on an existing Playbook, the Playbook Designer will open in Design Mode, as designated by the orange slider at the top right-hand side of the design pane—that is, the grid on the right-hand side of the Playbook Designer (Figure 11).

 A Trigger is a tool that creates an event that initiates the actions defined within a Playbook to occur.
 In order to be activated, a Playbook must have one, and only one, Trigger.
-There are four Trigger categories, which may be viewed by clicking the + TRIGGER button in Figure 11 and collapsing the menus on the left-hand side of the page (Figure 9).
+There are four Trigger categories, which may be viewed by clicking the + TRIGGER button in Figure 11 and collapsing the menus on the left-hand side of the page (Figure 14).

 Click on the down arrow to the right of each list item to expand the list of the Triggers of that type.
 There are four External Triggers:

 - HttpLink: The HttpLink Trigger creates an HTTP endpoint that can process nearly any piece of information that can be sent via HTTP.
 This functionality can be useful for building integrations and getting disparate systems to interact via Playbooks.
 For example, a SIEM can post a series of Indicators to the URL provided by the HttpLink Trigger, the Playbook can enrich the Indicators with additional context, and then the context can be sent back to the same URL.
-The endpoint can be viewed by hovering the cursor over the “i” icon on the Trigger box, which will appear when the Trigger is added to the Playbook design pane.
+The endpoint can be viewed by hovering the cursor over the icon on the Trigger box, which will appear when the Trigger is added to the Playbook design pane.
 See the “Adding and Configuring Triggers” section for more information.

 - Mailbox: The Mailbox Trigger lets users create a mailbox to send information to a Playbook.
 The Trigger will fire whenever an email is received in the inbox the user creates.
 It can be used to parse Indicators from an email, send an attachment to a malware analysis tool, or coordinate communication across teams, among other things.

-- Timer: The Timer Trigger allows users to Trigger a Playbook on a set schedule (e.g., once a day; on the 15th of the month).
-It is useful for replicating the existing “jobs” functionality.
+- Timer: The Timer Trigger allows users to initiate execution of a Playbook on a set schedule (e.g., once a day; on the 15th of the month).
+It is useful for replicating the Jobs functionality in ThreatConnect.

-The Group and Indicator Triggers are simply all of the defined Groups and Indicators, respectively, in the user’s instance of ThreatConnect, and the Other Triggers are the Track and Victim resources.
+The Group and Indicator Triggers are simply all of the defined Groups and Indicators, respectively, in the user’s instance of ThreatConnect.
+The Other Triggers are the Track and Victim objects.

 NOTE: The MultipleIndicator Trigger enables users to select more than one Indicator type for a single Trigger so that any of the selected Indicator types will cause the Trigger to initiate the Playbook actions.
 The Indicator type that actually caused the Trigger to initiate is provided as one of the output variables (#trg.tc.type).
-See Step 10 later in this article for more information on output variables.
+See Step 12 of the "Adding and Configuring Triggers" section for more information on output variables for Triggers.

-Triggers may be selected directly from the lists, or they may be entered in the search bar above the lists, which will cause the lists to show all potential matches as each letter is added to the search.
-The search bar works similarly for Apps.
+Triggers may be selected directly from the lists, or they may be entered in the search bar above the lists, which will cause the lists to display all potential matches as each letter is added to the search.

 An App is a tool that is used to act on data provided by a Trigger or another App within the Playbook.
-There are 12 App categories, which may be viewed by clicking the + APP button in Figure 11 and collapsing the menus on the left-hand side of the page after toggling the + APP button (Figure 10).
+There are 13 App categories, which may be viewed by clicking the + APP button in Figure 11 and collapsing the menus on the left-hand side of the page (Figure 15).